VIN-y/MissChanger/STL_Config_Instructions/README.md

 * Remigrating the project back to FreeCAD.
 This is because Ondsel ran out of funding and shutdown.

 * USB tool-heads seems to be favoured by the community over CAN.
 Therefore, v1.2 will be making an effort to be compatible with USB controller boards.

+* Bug fixes and revamp software stack.

+* Update the design of the Nudge Mount, for broader compatibility.